SimpleITK/SimpleITK/Documentation/docs/source/faq.rst

  [10/13] Performing build step for 'PCRE'

 To install the command line developer tools enter the following:

+.. code-block :: bash

-'''xcode-select --install
+   xcode-select --install

-To reset the default command line tools path: '''xcode-select --reset
+To reset the default command line tools path:

+.. code-block :: bash

+   xcode-select --reset

 Do I need to download an option package for TR1 support?
 --------------------------------------------------------